Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Apple Muffins with Cinnamon Sugar Crumble Topping

 Four apple muffins with cinnamon sugar crumble on a serving tray

-The muffins are best the day they are baked, as that is when the topping is the crunchiest.
+• Store at room temperature.
+These apple muffins are best the day they are baked, as that is when the topping is the crunchiest.
 If you don’t eat them all the same day, I recommend storing them uncovered on the counter for a day or two.
 If you cover them, the moisture can cause the topping to become soft.
-They’ll still taste great but won’t have that delightful crunch.
+They’ll still taste great, but won’t have that same crunch.

+• Refrigerate or freeze.
 You can also place the muffins in an airtight container in the refrigerator.
-And they freeze very well – just place them in a freezer-safe container and freeze for up to 3 months!
+And they freeze very well.
+Store them in a freezer-safe container and freeze for up to 3 months.

 3 muffins with apples and crumble topping, stacked on top of each other